DeepSeeBee/cb_orm/README.md

 - Extensible for other SQL Dialects, Databases and Storages.
 - Database model population via mdl (no redundant user code)
 - Model Update Definition Language (mud for changing DB Structure)
 - Support for struct or class as skalar fields?
+(MS-SQL Server)

 -------------------
 - Maybe just for fun: (No usage atm)
 - Compiler/Interpreter for Binary Model
 - Binary Storage
 - Lean and Mean C++ ORM Wrappers optimized for Embedded Systems
+- Protobuf adapter
+- Soap adapter
 --------------------
 LAAAAAAAAAAAAAAATER
 - Gui for Model editor